 2. Walk off the Earth

-I first heard of these guys the way I’m sure most people did.
 I was watching Weeds at a friend’s house and during the beginning song she asked “Have you seen the cover video for this on Youtube with all the cardboard boxes?”
 She was, of course, referring to the song “Little Boxes,” a Pete Seeger hit from 1963 covered by Burlington, Ontario band Walk off the Earth.
-This talented team had built up a following prior to their Youtube career but their quirky and impressive videos really expanded their fanbase.
+This talented team built up a following prior to their Youtube career, but their quirky and impressive videos really expanded their fan-base.
 Most of their videos are shot in only one take.
-They received praise from from fellow artists Gotye and Kimbra for their cover of “Somebody That I Used to Know.”
+Fellow musicians Gotye and Kimbra praised the band for their cover of “Somebody That I Used To Know.”

 Discover more Youtube stars here.